Can You Control Thoughts

 This is a process we all go through in our lives.

-This is why regularly examining the beliefs and concepts by which you live your life is
+This is why regularly examining the beliefs and concepts by which you live your life is a valuable, perhaps essential, part of learning and thriving.

 As someone once said, ‘Your beliefs can make evidence transparent’.

-Can We Choose What We Think About?
+Can You Choose What You Think About?

 In truth, it’s impossible for a human being to go through life without having beliefs and concepts about the true nature of reality.
 The key to a healthy, happy day to day experience is always being open to the potential that these ideas might not be true.